RadhikaG1604/TellingStories/critique-by-design.md

 ## Step Three: Sketch out a solution

+When I first conceptualized a solution, my primary objective was to enhance the data representation within the visualization.
+To achieve this, I decided to replace the conventional pie chart with a more intuitive bar chart.
+The shift to a bar chart would enable the audience to interpret case counts in terms of length, simplifying the understanding of differences in outbreak intensities across various hotspots.

+Moreover, my aim was to streamline the visualization by eliminating unnecessary or irrelevant data, such as hospitalization and death counts.
+I recognized that the original visualization contained multiple instances of data, not all of which may be of significant value to the audience, particularly in discerning the most critical hotspots and outbreak intensities.
+Hence, I opted not to include hospitalization or death count data to maintain focus on the core message.

+Additionally, I sought to provide a clear storyline in the heading to facilitate easier and more meaningful interpretation for the audience.
+This narrative approach was intended to ensure that viewers could swiftly grasp the key takeaways from the visualization.

+Lastly, I aimed to illustrate the absence of a correlation between cluster size and case count.
+To convey this, I introduced a line representing cluster size, offering insights into which hotspots contributed to substantial clusters while emphasizing the disconnect between cluster size and the number of cases.
+Below is my inital re-sketch of the cluster summary visualization of Kansas

 <div class="flourish-embed flourish-chart" data-src="visualisation/15085351"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Step Four: Test out the Solution

+To put my solution to the test, I decided to seek feedback from two of my friends, both of whom are students in their mid-20s.

+### Interviewee 1:
+One of my friends, who happens to be a fellow student and is also enrolled in the 'Telling Stories with Data' class, provided some valuable insights:

+##### Can you tell me what you think this is and describe what you interpret?
+As I presented the interpretation to her, she quickly grasped that the visualization was depicting case counts associated with different clusters.
+Moreover, she correctly deduced that it was a report specific to Kansas, with a notable emphasis on long-term care facilities due to their high case counts.

+##### Do you find anything confusing or suprising?
+However, there was a point of confusion for her.
+She expressed difficulty in understanding the concept of 'clusters,' indicating that this term wasn't immediately intuitive to her.
+After I clarified that it referred to the number of instances in each outbreak spot, she mentioned that it made much more sense.

+##### Who do you think is the intended audience for this visualization ?
+When asked about the intended audience for this visualization, she believed it would be beneficial for the general public of Kansas, as well as public health professionals who are keen on identifying major outbreak spots and taking precautionary measures to avoid them.

+##### Is there anything you would change or do differently?
+Furthermore, she provided some constructive suggestions for improvement.
+Firstly, she proposed using a different word or phrase instead of 'cluster' to make it more user-friendly.
+Secondly, she recommended a change in coloring scheme, aligning it with the graph's title and giving extra prominence to the long-term care facility while keeping the rest in a subdued gray.
+Finally, she advised minimizing the size of the subtitle to maintain focus on the main message.

+These suggestions proved immensely helpful, as they contributed to a more refined and effective presentation of the core message in my visual representation.

+### Interviewee 2:
+I specifically wanted another interviewee to be someone who would and someone who did not take the telling stories with data class, as they would belong to the broader general audience perspective and would be able to provide insights.

+##### Can you tell me what you think this is and describe what you interpret?

+##### Do you find anything confusing or suprising?

+##### Who do you think is the intended audience for this visualization ?

+##### Is there anything you would change or do differently?

+### Insights from in-class group critique:

 ## Step Five: Build your solution

 <div class="flourish-embed flourish-chart" data-src="visualisation/15077935"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Summary